Florida Lemon Lawyer

 • You have provided the legally required notice to this manufacturer about the issue and given them one final chance to address the problem

 If the manufacturer or service center has made at least three unsuccessful service attempts covered under warranty, then Florida law merits a “reasonable number of attempts”.
 Your vehicle will also be deemed a lemon if it is out of service due to efforts of repair for a total of 30 days (60 days for a recreational vehicle).

-There are specified timing, notice, and other requirements that must be met at risk of forfeiting your lemon law rights.
+There are specified timing, notice, and other requirements that must be met at risk of forfeiting your lemon law claim rights.
 This is why it is vital to speak with an experienced Florida lemon law attorney if you believe that you have purchased a lemon.

-After three unsuccessful attempts have been made to repair, you must give the manufacturer written notification by mail of the need to repair the nonconformity.
+After three unsuccessful attempts have been made to repair, you or an authorized service agent must give the manufacturer written notification by mail of the need to repair the nonconformity.
 The manufacturer then has 10 days (45 days for RVs) to respond and provide you with the opportunity to have the vehicle fixed at an accessible facility within reasonable time of the receipt of your notification.
 If your vehicle is out of service because of the nonconformity and has had repair attempts of 15 days or more, you must notify the manufacturer by mail to give them a chance to inspect/repair your vehicle.

 Informal Dispute Resolution Process

 If the issue still has not been fixed, you may be required to go through an informal dispute resolution process with the manufacturer and/or arbitration before the Florida New Motor Vehicle Arbitration Board.
 It is highly recommended that you are represented by an attorney during these crucial periods, but it is not required.

 If your vehicle is deemed a lemon, the manufacturer will be required to replace the vehicle or refund at full purchase price.
 The choice is yours.
 Both solutions include the manufacturer’s payment of related expenses (within reason).